SES-15 Telecommunication Satellite, Luxembourg

 Boeing Space and Intelligence Systems was contracted to provide design and manufacturing services for the satellite in February 2015.

-Panasonic Avionics was contracted to provide HTS capacity for the satellite, which will facilitate airlines to offer next-generation in-flight Wi-Fi and live television services to passengers.
-The HTS capacity will also help to offer services in the growing maritime markets and oil and gas operations.
+Panasonic Avionics was contracted to provide HTS capacity for the satellite, which facilitates airlines to offer next-generation in-flight Wi-Fi and live television services to passengers.
+The HTS capacity also helps to offer services in the growing maritime markets, and oil and gas operations.

 Gogo was contracted to provide major HTS spot beam and wide-beam capacity aboard the satellite.
 The contractual scope includes providing support for in-flight entertainment to the airline passengers travelling in routes over the geographies covered by the satellite.

-Raytheon Integrated Defense Systems was selected as the prime contractor to provide US Federal Aviation Administration's (FAA's) WAAS payload, which will be hosted on the SES-15 satellite to provide GPS augmentation services for 15 years.
+Raytheon Integrated Defense Systems was selected as the prime contractor to provide US Federal Aviation Administration's (FAA's) WAAS payload, which is hosted on the SES-15 satellite to provide GPS augmentation services for 15 years.